 One of the easiest ways to tell that this fine balance is out of whack is to look at your body’s pH level.
 And what exactly is your body’s pH level?
-What does it mean?
-How do you know it’s gone out of balance?
+And how do you know it’s gone out of balance?

 Let’s break it down.